 In 1891, the Lake Shore & Michigan Southern Railways experienced just such a failure, as a conductor’s watch failed in Kipton, Ohio.
 A mail train collided with a passenger train just 50 feet from the depot station, and eight people died.
 Perhaps the only bright spot of the crash was the appointment of Webb C. Ball as Chief Time Inspector for the railroads.
 A jeweler and watchmaker from Cleveland, Ball was tasked with identifying the cause of the accident, and ensuring it never happened again.

 Ball’s work led to the creation of railroad-wide standards for time keeping.
-By the early 1900s, railroad watches were subject to numerous requirements, such as only using American-made watches, only open-faced dials, and having a maximum variation of four seconds per day.
+By the early 1900s, railroad watches were subject to numerous requirements such as only using American-made watches, only having open-faced dials, and having a maximum variation of four seconds per day.

 If you’re snooping around for a collector’s item, the earliest major brands of railroad-grade watches were the Waltham Watch Company and the Elgin Watch Company.
 The Hamilton Watch Company and Illinois Watch Company are another couple to look out for.